Publications

 Processing-using-memory (PuM) techniques leverage the analog operation of memory cells to perform computation.
 Several recent works have demonstrated PuM techniques in off-the-shelf DRAM devices.
 Since DRAM is the dominant memory technology as main memory in current computing systems, these PuM techniques represent an opportunity for alleviating the data movement bottleneck at very low cost.
 However, system integration of PuM techniques imposes non-trivial challenges that are yet to be solved.
 Design space exploration of potential solutions to the PuM integration challenges requires appropriate tools to develop necessary hardware and software components.
 Unfortunately, current specialized DRAM-testing platforms, or system simulators do not provide the flexibility and/or the holistic system view that is necessary to deal with PuM integration challenges.
 We design and develop PiDRAM, the first flexible end-to-end framework that enables system integration studies and evaluation of real PuM techniques.
 PiDRAM provides software and hardware components to rapidly integrate PuM techniques across the whole system software and hardware stack (e.g., necessary modifications in the operating system, memory controller).
 We implement PiDRAM on an FPGA-based platform along with an open-source RISC-V system.
 Using PiDRAM, we implement and evaluate two state-of-the-art PuM techniques: in-DRAM (i) copy and initialization, (ii) true random number generation.
 Our results show that the in-memory copy and initialization techniques can improve the performance of bulk copy operations by 12.6x and bulk initialization operations by 14.6x on a real system.
 Implementing the true random number generator requires only 190 lines of Verilog and 74 lines of C code using PiDRAM’s software and hardware components.

-- DSNAn Experimental Analysis of RowHammer in HBM2 DRAM ChipsAtaberk Olgun, Majd Osseiran, Yahya Can Tuğrul, Haocong Luo, Steve Rhyner, Behzad Salami, Juan Gomez Luna, and Onur MutluIn DSN, 2023
+- DSNAn Experimental Analysis of RowHammer in HBM2 DRAM ChipsAtaberk Olgun, Majd Osseiran, Yahya Can Tuğrul, Haocong Luo, Steve Rhyner, Behzad Salami, Juan Gomez Luna, and Onur MutluIn DSN Disrupt, 2023

 RowHammer (RH) is a significant and worsening security, safety, and reliability issue of modern DRAM chips that can be exploited to break memory isolation.
 Therefore, it is important to understand real DRAM chips’ RH characteristics.
 Unfortunately, no prior work extensively studies the RH vulnerability of modern 3D-stacked high-bandwidth memory (HBM) chips, which are commonly used in modern GPUs.
 In this work, we experimentally characterize the RH vulnerability of a real HBM2 DRAM chip.
 We show that 1) different 3D-stacked channels of HBM2 memory exhibit significantly different levels of RH vulnerability (up to 79% difference in bit error rate), 2) the DRAM rows at the end of a DRAM bank (rows with the highest addresses) exhibit significantly fewer RH bitflips than other rows, and 3) a modern HBM2 DRAM chip implements undisclosed RH defenses that are triggered by periodic refresh operations.
 We describe the implications of our observations on future RH attacks and defenses and discuss future work for understanding RH in 3D-stacked memories.